spenserblack/git-lazy-commit/README.md

 Update www/index.html
 ```

-If you've changed multiple files that share a top-level directory, your
+If you've changed multiple files that share a similar directory, your
 commit message will look like this:

 ```